Sph3x/DRP-Framework/README.md

 Then go into the externalsql resource and edit the config.lua file to connect your details from the DatabaseAPI config to the externalsql resource

 ## Step 2
+Remove start FiveM from your server.cfg because we don't need any of the code from that anymore as we are overiding this in the drp_core

 Go into your Fivem-Map-Skater resource and go into the __resource.lua file

 You will see something like this in there